jiahuuui/polikit/README.md

 ## A polyhedral analysis toolkit

 This package is originally developed for polyhedral analysis of amorphous structures.
-Now it has a module for analysis related to topological constraint theory also.
-It takes the dumped atomic configurations as input, and is able to perform static or dynamic analysis on the configurations.
+Now it has modules for other analysis methods, including bond angle analysis, RDF analysis, TCT analysis and ring statistics analysis.
+For now, file formats including xyz, lammps data file, lammps dump file can be read, but please carefully check the format when using the package.
+Analysis can be performed in either static or dynamic way, depends on whether the analysis only involves one file, or also comparison with other files.

-#### 0.3
+Please contact **zjh239@foxmail.com** if you have bugs or issues to report.

-  *(Released on 22 Jan.
+#### 0.3  *(22 Jan.
 2025)*

  - Ring statistics analysis.

 #### 0.2